 - I am interested in understanding the evolution of various reproductive strategies of vascular plants (asexual reproduction, sexual reproduction, selfing, pollination etc) by combining techniques of molecular and genome biology with empirical studies in the field.
 I am also working in some conservation projects in local and regional scales (Ito campus, Yaku Island, Cambodia, whole tropical Asia).

-- We analyze biological phenomena by developing mathematical and computational models.
+- We analyze biological phenomena by integrating mathematical/computational models and empirical data.
 The targets of study in our group cover the whole gamut of biology and life sciences.
-Examples of our study areas include: pattern formation in the cone mosaic of fish retina; leaf vein formation; circadian rhythm; somatic evolution of cancer; genomic imprinting; mate preference evolution; forest dynamics both in temperate and tropical climates; species coexistence and diversity in coral reef environments, and population extinction risk of animals and plants.
+Examples of our study areas include: analyses of gene regulatory network; epigenetic regulation; circadian rhythm; process of somatic mutation accumulation; morphological evolution; mate preference evolution; forest dynamics both in temperate and tropical climates; ecosystem management; conservation ecology.

 - Along with the rapid development of experimental techniques in molecular and cell biology, important results have been achieved in the field of virological and immunological disease.
 In many studies, however, these experimental techniques have focused on elucidating only one aspect of the disease.
 Mathematical modeling, in tandem with rigorous experimental work, offers an opportunity to analyze disease progression more comprehensively.
 At one time, modeling work was essentially ignored by the experimental immunology and virology communities, but in the last 15 years it has become an important tool to aid biology.
 In fact, almost all modern experimental biology groups are now collaborating with a theoretical scientist, although Japan has lagged behind in this type of cooperation.
 The strength of mathematical modeling comes from its ability to provide quantitative insights which cannot be obtained by experimental and clinical studies alone, particularly in the fields of human-specific infectious disease such as HIV, HCV and influenza infection.
 I am currently working to establish a new field in Japan called “Computational virology and immunology” which combines experimental analyses, mathematical modeling and analysis, and computational simulation to understand the dynamical systems of disease.